jonahleibowitz/quiz-4-7-corrections/README.md

 # quiz-4-7-corrections

 ## Quiz 4
+Question 1: When you console.log strings and variables seperated by a comma, the comma will not be logged.
+I selected the option with the comma.

+Question 6: This question had multiple correct ways to print to a paragraph using javascript.
+I only chose one of them.

+Question 10: I chose two correct answers for this problem but it graded one of them wrong.*

 ## Quiz 5
 Question 2: This question asked me to choose all of the valid logical operators.
 Instead, I selected the comparison operators.
 The correct answers were &&, ||, and !.
 These are the actual logical operators.